Ambivalence (Neon Genesis Evangelion): Voice acting and music

 Tomokazu Seki and Junko Iwao, original voice actors of the characters Toji Suzuhara and Hikari Horaki.

-Miki Nagasawa, Akiko Hiramatsu, and Koichi Nagano, who provided voices for several main characters in the series, also played unnamed Nerv operators in "Ambivalence".
+Miki Nagasawa, Akiko Hiramatsu, and Kōichi Nagano, who provided voices for several main characters in the series, also played unnamed Nerv operators in "Ambivalence".
 Tomokazu Seki and Eiji Maruyama voiced other unidentified male characters.
 Michael House, and his friends George and Hiromi Arriola, played the Nerv's native-English-speaking operators.
-In an interview, House stated about three weeks before that episode was recorded, Anno asked House "if there was anyone among my obviously extensive gaijin acquaintances whom I could get for recording some dialogue in an upcoming episode".
+In an interview, House stated that about three weeks before that episode was recorded, Anno asked House "if there was anyone among my obviously extensive gaijin acquaintances whom I could get for recording some dialogue in an upcoming episode".
 House, George, and Hiromi recorded a block of dialogue before a commercial break; Anno mixed or overlaid this material with Japanese dialogue that had been recorded earlier.
-House said: "I recall the result was incomprehensible".
+House said, "I recall the result was incomprehensible".

-In "Ambivalence", Shinji, who is played by Megumi Ogata, cries and screams during the fight against the Angel Bardiel; at the end of the episode, Ogata felt physically exhausted and said her "whole body [was] aching".
-Junko Iwao, original voice actor for Hikari Horaki, cried after watching one of the last scenes of the episode, in which Hikari, who is unaware of Toji's fate, prepares bento for him.
+In "Ambivalence", Shinji, who is played by voice actress Megumi Ogata, cries and screams during the fight against the Angel Bardiel; at the end of the episode, Ogata felt physically exhausted and said her "whole body [was] aching".
+The episode's original draft did not explicitly call for Shinji to scream; it only indicated that he was meant to lose control.
+Junko Iwao, original voice actress for Hikari Horaki, also cried after watching one of the last scenes of the episode, in which Hikari, who is unaware of Toji's fate, prepares bento for him.

-Evangelion staff included the audio of a television program Asuka watches in the scene in which she is at home with Shinji and Kaji; the program is also audible in the fifteenth episode.
-In the audible segment in the fifteenth episode, a woman insists a man resumes his relationship with her, while in "Ambivalence", she seems to have regretted their reconciliation; the woman's feelings in the program can be overlaid with Misato's feelings for Kaji.
-Hiramatsu played the woman and Nagano played the man from the fictional show.
-British singer Claire Littley sung "Fly Me To The Moon" as the episode's closing theme song; in the home-video editions of this episode, the original version was replaced with a new one called "B-4 Guitar".
+Evangelion staff included the audio of a television program that Asuka watches in the scene in which she is at home with Shinji and Kaji; the program is also audible in the fifteenth episode.
+In the audible segment in the fifteenth episode, a woman insists that a man resume his relationship with her, while in "Ambivalence", she seems to have regretted their reconciliation; the woman's feelings in the program can be overlaid with Misato's feelings for Kaji.
+Hiramatsu played the woman, while Nagano played the man from the fictional show.
+British singer Claire Littley sang "Fly Me To The Moon" as the episode's closing theme song; in the home-video editions of this episode, the original version was replaced with a new one called "B-4 Guitar".